In the United States, an estimated 1 in 10 children are sexually abused before turning 18.

 Who are perpetrators?

-In 90% of child sexual abuse cases, perpetrators know the child victim personally.
+In over 90% of child sexual abuse cases, perpetrators know the child victim personally.
 They are family members, teachers, childcare providers, friends or neighbors.
 These perpetrators gain children’s and caregivers’ trust, and have permission to be around the child on a regular basis.

 How does abuse happen?

 Abuse most often starts with “grooming,” a series of manipulative behaviors that escalate over time.
 For example, a perpetrator may begin by giving the child extra attention, such as buying them gifts and playing games.
 Grooming behaviors establish trust between the perpetrator, the child, and the child’s caregivers.
 This trusting relationship makes it more likely that the abuse will be overlooked, dismissed, or kept secret.

 Preventing child sexual abuse starts with caring adults taking responsibility for protecting children and youth.
 Know what to communicate to your child, behaviors to watch out for in their children, and steps to take to keep children safe.

 Children often disclose abuse through unusual behaviors or changes in behaviors, not words.
 Because many forms of abuse are not physically evident, adults should recognize certain behavioral cues as signs of potential abuse.

 Coming forward takes courage.
 If you suspect or know that a child is being abused, respond with compassion and call the child abuse hotline at 1-800-25-ABUSE.
 If a child is in immediate danger, also call 911.